 The Language Committee at Columbia University seeks proposals for projects that enhance language teaching and learning at Columbia.
 We welcome proposals from all languages and all levels of instruction.
-These grants are meant to allow language lecturers to develop new approaches that will have an immediate, practical and meaningful impact on the language classroom.
+The grants are meant to allow language lecturers to develop new pedagogical approaches that will have an immediate, practical and meaningful impact on the language classroom.

 Grants are considered during the fall and spring semesters of each year.
 Please check this site as well as our Newsletter regularly for the calls for proposals.